civicsource/http/README.md

 var repos = github.GetRepositories("username");
 ```

-The `Link` class allows you to provide an interface more akin to this:
+`Link` allows you to provide an interface more akin to this:

 ```cs
 var client = new HttpClient();
 var repos = await client.SendAsync(new GetGithubRepositories("username"));
 ```

 This uses the native `HttpClient` to do what it is good at, sending HTTP requests while at the same time providing a nice porcelain wrapper around the HTTP particulars.
-However, if you want to be closer to the metal, the `Link` class doesn't try to leakily abstract away the fact that you are making an HTTP request.
+However, if you want to be closer to the metal, `Link` doesn't try to leakily abstract away the fact that you are making an HTTP request.
 You can also do something like this:

 ```cs
 var client = new HttpClient();